Cerbetron/query/README.md

 ## Data

 For demonstration purposes the API serves a handful of in-memory resources.
 The Excel loader and Chroma integration utilities are provided but not wired to the demo data.

+During startup the demo records are automatically indexed into Chroma.
+Keyword queries will use the vector index to rank results.
+You can load your own data via the utilities in `app/utils` and index them with `index_resources`.